yeslogic/prince-docs/docs/javascript.md

 The properties of a *box* can be queried with the [`BoxInfo()`](js-support.md#window.BoxInfo) method.

 The `marginTop`, `marginRight`, `marginBottom` and `marginLeft` properties return the *used* values for margins.
-This can be useful in cases of elements that are snapped to the nearest column or page end (see [Page and Column Floats](styling.md#page-and-column-floats)), since it is impossible to predict whether they will be floated to the top or bottom, and thus whether the alternative margin will be applied (see [Margins of Page and Column Floats](styling.md#margins-of-page-and-column-floats)).
+This can be useful in cases of elements that are being floated to the top or to the bottom of a column, to determine whether the alternative margin will be applied (see [Margins of Page and Column Floats](styling.md#margins-of-page-and-column-floats)).

+When elements are snapped to the nearest column or page end (see [Page and Column Floats](styling.md#page-and-column-floats)), the `floatPosition` property tells us whether the element snapped to the top, or to the bottom.

 See also [our nifty script](cookbook.md#how-and-where-is-my-box) to return the position and dimension of the margin box, the border box, the padding box and the content box of an element.

 Since the box tracking API is available only *after* the `complete` event, it cannot be used to modify the document (see [JavaScript in Printed Media](javascript.md#javascript-in-printed-media)).